MarinaDreamwork/fast-company/README.md

-# Course project FAST-COMPANY
+# FullStack course project FAST-COMPANY
 <img src='./readme_assets/userPage.png' />

 ## Project description
----
-Register in application
+1. Register in application

 <img src='./readme_assets/Register.png' />

----
-Now you can have an access to the list of other users.
+2. Now you can have an access to the list of other users.

 <img src='./readme_assets/usersList.png' />

----
-You can choose one of them and click on his/her userPage, write message on his/her page.
+3. You can choose one of them and click on his/her userPage, write message on his/her page.

 <img src='./readme_assets/userPage.png' />

----
-You can go to your profile and change it, if it needs.
+4. You can go to your profile and change it, if it needs.

 <img src='./readme_assets/changeYourPage.png' />